Armin van Buuren: Personal life

-Armin van Buuren was born in Leiden, on 25 December 1976, and grew up in Koudekerk aan den Rijn.
+Armin Jozef Jacobus Daniël van Buuren was born in Leiden, on 25 December 1976, and grew up in Koudekerk aan den Rijn.
 He was inspired by French electronic music composer Jean-Michel Jarre and Dutch DJ and Remixer Ben Liebrand.
 Van Buuren graduated from the Stedelijk Gymnasium Leiden in 1995, and studied law at Leiden University.
 He began working as a DJ in Club Nexus in 1996, playing multiple sets a week, most of which lasted six or more hours.
 In 1999, he met Dave Lewis who introduced him as a DJ in England and the United States.
 As his musical career began to take off, he put his law degree on hold, but he did return to graduate from law school in 2003.

 On 18 September 2009, van Buuren married Erika van Thiel.
-Their daughter Fenna was born in July 2011. van Buuren announced just hours before he was due to headline the main stage at Tomorrowland (27 July 2013) that his wife had given birth to a son, Remy.
+Their daughter, Fenna, was born in July 2011.
+On 27 July 2013, just hours before he was due to headline the main stage at Tomorrowland, van Buuren announced that his wife had given birth to a son, Remy.

 On 16 February 2018, van Buuren explored his family history in an episode of the TV series Verborgen verleden, the Dutch version of the UK series Who Do You Think You Are?.